IHE/ITI.SeR/SeR.md

 ### 39.4.1 Concepts

-This section describes the primary use-cases for the SeR Profile.
+This section describes use-cases for the SeR Profile.

-In the primary use-cases the Authorization Decisions Manager manages the information needed to perform an access decision and therefore combines the functionality of a Policy Decision Point (PDP) and a Policy Information Point (PIP).
+In the use-cases the Authorization Decisions Manager manages all information needed to perform an access decision and therefore combines the functionality of a Policy Decision Point (PDP) and a Policy Information Point (PIP).

-In the primary use case the Authorization Decisions Manager manages:
+In the use-cases the Authorization Decisions Manager manages:
 - Consent Documents subscribed by patients
 - Security & Privacy Metadata
 - Access Policies